 Laser engraving and other CAD

-When creating files for computer-aided design (CAD) applications, you’ll use vector software.
+You'll use vector software when creating files for computer-aided design (CAD) applications.
 Laser cutting and engraving machines read vector algorithms to execute your designs on various materials.
 Color codes and line widths control the cutting lines, while flat shapes determine the engraving areas of a laser design.

 Large industrial machines also use vector files to cut wood, steel, and other materials in a fraction of the time and with higher accuracy than traditional methods.